Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Utah is a non-judicial foreclosure state.
-Most Utah mortgages are structured as deeds of trust with a power-of-sale clause, which means the lender's trustee can foreclose without going to court.
-The non-judicial process moves significantly faster than judicial foreclosure — once the Notice of Default is recorded, the minimum timeline from NOD to trustee sale is approximately 4 months.
-Utah provides a reinstatement right through 3 business days before the sale date, but no post-sale redemption period for most residential properties.
+Most Utah mortgages are structured as deeds of trust with a power-of-sale clause, and Utah Code Ann. § 57-1-23 authorizes the trustee to exercise that power of sale without going to court.
+The non-judicial process moves significantly faster than judicial foreclosure — once the Notice of Default is recorded under § 57-1-24, the minimum timeline from NOD to trustee sale is approximately 4 months.
+Utah Code Ann. § 57-1-31 provides a reinstatement right through 3 business days before the sale date, but no post-sale redemption period for most residential properties.
 Once the trustee's sale is conducted, the sale is final.
+Under § 57-1-32, a lender pursuing a deficiency judgment after trustee sale must file within 3 months of the sale, with any deficiency capped at the lesser of (outstanding debt minus fair market value) or (outstanding debt minus sale price).

 Utah's fast timeline makes early action essential.
 The window between first missed payment and the point where options narrow to reinstatement-only is much shorter in Utah than in judicial states.
 Wasatch Front homeowners — Salt Lake City, Provo, Ogden, Sandy, West Valley City — dealing with the Beehive State's historically rapid appreciation and high price-to-income ratios face this compressed timeline every time delinquency goes unaddressed.